 Birthday Parties at Waite Park

 Waite Park has participated in the Free Summer Meals program.
-Youth under 18 can receive a free lunch between noon and 1:00 p.m. on weekdays between mid-June and mid-August.
+Most years, youth under 18 can receive a free lunch on weekdays between mid-June and mid-August.
 Please call ahead or check the official website to confirm this program.
 Read more about the Summer Meals program here.